evennia/evennia/docs/sphinx/source/wiki/GettingStarted.rst

 `virtualenv <http://pypi.python.org/pypi/virtualenv>`_ program.
 If you are unsure how to get it, just grab the
 `virtualenv.py <https://raw.github.com/pypa/virtualenv/master/virtualenv.py>`_
-file from that page and run it directly in the terminal with ``python virtualenv.py``.
+file and run it directly in the terminal with ``python virtualenv.py``.

 Virtualenv sets aside a folder on your harddrive as a stand-alone Python environment.
 It should work both on Linux/Unix and Windows.
 First,